ibm-cloud-docs/vpc/backup_service_vpc_view_policy.md

 # Viewing backup policies
 {: #backup-view-policies}

-You can list and view all backup policies that you created for your storage resources in the console, from the CLI, with the API, or Terraform.
-You can review the details of individual policies, and view the number of resources that have tags that match a backup policy.
+List and view {{site.data.keyword.cloud_notm}} backup policies for your storage resources, including policy details and the resources whose tags match a backup policy.
 {: shortdesc}

-For the backup operation to be successful, the tagged volumes must be attached to running virtual server instances.
-Unattached volumes are not backed up even if they have the right tags.
-{: note}

 ## Viewing backup policies in the console
 {: #backup-view-ui}